What is a patent?

 - where the invention is a process, s/he disposes of, offers to dispose of, uses or imports any product obtained directly by means of that process or keeps any such product whether for disposal or otherwise.

 When the invention is a product

 The ‘right to make’ gives the holder the right to prevent others from making the product relating to the invention.
-This does not necessarily give the holder the right to make the product himself.
-For example a weapons manufacturer may need licences to produce some products it has a patent for.
-The right to make also cover repairs or modifications made to the patented product, however the precise scope is unclear in the case of modifications and repairs as the courts have suggested a patent only covers the ‘essential element’ of the invention.
+The right to make also covers repairs or modifications made to the patented product, however the precise scope is unclear in the case of modifications and repairs as the courts have suggested a patent only covers the ‘essential element’ of the invention.

-The ‘right to import’ allows the holder to prevent others from making the patented product in a country where they have no protection and then bringing it into the country where there is protection.
+The ‘right to import’ allows the holder to prevent others from making the patented product in a country where the patentee has no protection and then bringing it into the country where there is protection.
 This can create an effective monopoly within the protected country although the holder should be aware of competition law should they choose to exclude everybody.

-The ‘right to keep’ specifically states “for disposal or otherwise”.
+The ‘right to keep’ specifically states ‘for disposal or otherwise’.
 This means that if the patent product is in your warehouse without permission of the holder it is an infringement whether or not you intent to sell the product.
-It should be noted that the use of the product is also specifically given in law as a preventable act.

 When the invention is a process

-Generally the same rights apply as with the product patents, however is the case of processes there also exists a ‘right to use’ which is the right to stop other performing the patented process or offering the process for use within the UK.
-There is also a requirement for another party to have knowledge of the patent in order to be actually infringing the ‘right to use’.
+Generally the same rights apply as with the product patents, however in the case of processes there also exists a ‘right to use’ which is the right to stop others performing the patented process or offering the process for use within the UK.
+There is also a requirement for another party to have knowledge of the patent to be actually infringing the ‘right to use’.

 Also, if the invention is a process, the holder may prevent another party from disposing, using, importing, offering or keeping a product obtained by the process in the same manner as for product patent claims.